Computer Buying Guide – Updated August 2019

-Clearly, there comes a point in time when we must decide to purchase a brand new computer as sometimes it’s just a matter of the old one is way too old.
-Many people take advantage of the sales at this time of year for personal or business, and that’s good too.
-For back-to-school, we’ve updated and cleaned out anything old, and have taken time to make your new computer purchase a lot easier.
-Each time this is reviewed, we’ve updated the must-haves, scaled up or back on a few decisions, and yet made this easier each time.
+Further, there is a point in time when we must decide to purchase a brand new computer as sometimes it’s just a matter of the old one is ancient.
+Many people take advantage of the sales at these times of the year (summer and Christmas) for personal or business, and that’s good too.
+Each release of this buying guide, I take the time to make your new computer purchase a lot easier.
+I ask my resources, and then update the must-haves, scale up or back on a few decisions, and work to make this easier each time.

 Remember that nothing dictates the computer purchase better than what you have right now; how old it is, and what it is not capable of doing, and what the new computers can do.
 Sometimes, we are dealing with speed, while other things might be the programs that are no longer available.
-The purchase decisions that you are given the chance to choose from are significant.
-From your operating system to the amount of memory you need, to the size of your screen, we’ve got some answers for you.
+The purchase options available to you are significant.
+From your operating system to the amount of memory you need, to the size of your screen, we’ve got insight for you.

 As always, if you have any questions as to your purchasing decision, our team is available for you.
 Contact us, and we’ll help you decide.